NoLiMa: Long-Context Evaluation Beyond Literal Matching

 \subsection{Haystack Filtering Pipeline}

-To ensure that the haystack does not contain: (1) Any distracting words that have extreme literal or high semantic similarities with the key points mentioned in the question (2) Any information that explicitly or in an inferrable case be a potential false answer to the question, we devise a filtering process.
+We devise a filtering process to ensure that the haystack does not contain: (1) Any distracting words that have extreme literal or high semantic similarity with the key points mentioned in the question, (2) Any information that explicitly or through inference is a potential false answer to the question.

 \paragraph{Distractor Filtering.} For this step, we use an embedding function, Contriever \citep{izacard2022unsupervised}, to find similar words in the haystack to the keywords of the questions.
 First we gather all words in the haystack and compute their respective embedding.
 Then using dot-product similarity we compute their similarity to the question keywords.
 We manually inspect the top-20 similar words per each $W_q$ and flag those with high semantic or substring similarity for removal.
 In the removal process those sentences that contain flagged words are removed from the haystack.
 This initial filtering step helps to avoid an uncontrolled set of superficial distractors that could undesirably disrupt the experimental results.
 We will discuss the impact of distractors on the model performance in our analysis (Section \ref{sec:literal_match_effect}).